 No wonder employees are left wondering why they can’t easily get company information, right at their fingertips, just like everything else in their lives.

-Well, they can when their organization implements an Employee App.
+Well, they can when their organization implements an employee app.
 (Yes, there’s an app for that, too!)

-So, what is an Employee App?
+So, what is an employee app?

-It’s pretty clear that mobile device apps impact nearly every aspect of our daily lives.
+It’s pretty clear that mobile apps impact nearly every aspect of our daily lives.
 An employee app merely transports that same ease-of-use, convenience, and capability into our work lives.
 After all, it’s similar to every other app that we use.

-The benefits of an Employee App stretch across the organization:
+The benefits of an employee app stretch across the organization:

-- Personalize communication, so messages are always relevant
+- Personalization, so messages are always relevant

 - Create a two-way dialogue, so everyone’s voice is heard